mahadev-k/translate-io/README.md

 shell command <br/>

 <pre>
-sptt <mins> <seconds> <language(Optional)>- This will start recording audio for n minutes and then the whole audio will transcribed and shown in the notepad : Windows stop-sptt <id> - Will stop recording and translation. translate-file <file> <language(Optional)> - Ex translate-file recordings/record.wav will translate the file to english and show you the transcription
+sptt {mins} {seconds} {language(Optional)}- This will start recording audio for n minutes and then the whole audio will transcribed and shown in the notepad : Windows stop-sptt {id} - Will stop recording and translation. translate-file {filepath} {language(Optional)} - Ex translate-file recordings/record.wav will translate the file to english and show you the transcription
 </pre>